parik-shit/RAG-on-Express/readme.md

 3. Now, you have 2 routes to which you can send post request with a payload.
 It would be convenient to use Postman for this.

 ## Usage
-1. There are 2 routes - `start-process` and `send-input`
+1. There is a single route - `send-input` on localhost:3000

-2. On localhost:3000/start-process, send a post request with the payload `{input: "<initial input>"}`.
-This route takes the initial input and starts the chatbot (i.e `app.py`)
+2. On localhost:3000/start-input, send a post request with the payload `{input: "<initial input>"}`.
+This route takes the input.

-3. The subsequent input will have to be sent to the localhost:3000/send-input route with the payload `{input: "<input>"}`
+3. Output will be sent back as a response to the same route

+4. The pdfs, that have to be used for embeddings should be in Research folder.

 ## Technologies Used